Hybrid Collaboration at Glovo

 Over the past few years, the way we work has drastically changed and we got used to engaging in hybrid settings, while balancing working from home vs. the office.
 In the meantime, Glovo has grown to a company of ~ 4000 employees in 25 countries.
 Both the new ways of working and our rapid global growth asks us to embrace a blended workplace to stay connected to reality.
 It’s certainly not a one-size fits all, because adapting to local realities is crucial for successful implementation.
 However, we have made a commitment to sustain our strong Culture, regardless of the location.

-Harvard Business Review presents an interesting point of view on the opportunities and challenges that come with hybrid collaboration.
+A recent publication in Harvard Business Review presents an interesting point of view on the opportunities and challenges that come with hybrid collaboration.
 It suggests allocating them into different categories; the 5 C’s.
 So, let’s take a look at those and see how Glovo commits to them.

 Culture